 “Those one-time gains were the swing factor,” Chris Kettenmann, chief energy strategist at Phoenix Group Partners LP in New York, said today in a telephone interview.
 “Liquids production was down and they were impacted like everybody else by lower global liquids prices.”

 Royal Dutch Shell Plc (RDSA) earlier today said second-quarter profit fell 13 percent, excluding one-time items and inventory changes, to $5.7 billion, missing the $6.3 billion average of 10 analysts’ estimates compiled by Bloomberg.
 Chevron Corp.
-(CVX), Exxon’s largest U.S.-based rival, is scheduled to report results tomorrow.
+(CVX:US), Exxon’s largest U.S.-based rival, is scheduled to report results tomorrow.

 To contact the reporter on this story: Joe Carroll in Chicago at firstname.lastname@example.org